 I love hosting a good yogurt parfait bar!
-They are a wonderful way to share breakfast with a crown of people or a larger family gathering.
+They are a wonderful way to share breakfast with a crowd of people or a larger family gathering.
 There is something for everyone!
-Crunchy granola, smooth yogurt or delicious fresh berries.
+Crunchy granola, smooth yogurt, or delicious fresh berries.
 Easy to put together for breakfast or brunch.

 Looking to make something similar but more grab-and-go?
 Try these easy overnight oats.
 Or if you'd like to add a hot brunch dish that is easy to make, serve this easy blueberry cobbler, with just three ingredients!

 Why I love hosting a yogurt breakfast bar

 There is something for everyone!
 Use yogurt or granola as the base and add a few favorite toppings.
 This is a great way to serve people who have different food tastes and preferences.
 Plus, it's easy to put together.
 You can even get your fruit ready the night before and place it in their respective serving bowl.